KoHb-CemkoeD/Turnstile-Drive-Control-Unit/README.md

 # Turnstile-Drive-Control-Unit Based on STM32F103C8T6
 A complete motor controller designed to drive a 12 V DC brushed motor for industrial-grade control, including electrical protection, noise filtering, and reliable communication through a differential interface

+Repository contains the hardware design of a DC motor controller for a turnstile application (based on STM32F103 and an H-bridge power stage).
+The focus is on the schematic, components selection, and interfaces.

 ## Description
 This project implements a DC brushed motor controller for a 12 V / 24 W motor with nominal current up to 4 A and speed up to 3000 rpm.
 The controller is built around an STM32F103C8T6 microcontroller and a full H-bridge power stage with MOSFET drivers, current sensing, RS-485 communication, and external EEPROM for statistics logging.

-This repository contains the hardware design of a DC motor controller for a turnstile application (based on STM32F103 and an H-bridge power stage).
-The focus is on the schematic, components selection, and interfaces.

 The controller is intended for use in industrial or automation systems where the motor may be started, stopped, reversed and speed-controlled via PWM and an RS-485 interface.
 Additional discrete inputs support an open-collector signal and a dry contact (e.g. limit switch).